 With the holiday season around the corner, enjoying a seasonal drink is inevitable.
 A hot bev on a cold day gives us warmth, comfort and a much needed sweet treat.
-If you’re keen to feel festive during the holiday period but not keen to make “get back in shape” your new year’s resolution, we’ve got the solution for you.
+If you’re keen to feel festive during the holidays, but not make “kick caffeine craving and sugar addiction” your new year’s resolution, we’ve got the solution for you.
 It’s time to take a proactive step by choosing your drink wisely to prevent ingesting excessive calories, added sugars and saturated fat.
-Below are some popular winter and seasonal beverages and their healthier alternatives.
+Below are some popular winter and seasonal beverages, along with their healthier alternatives.
 Drink up!

-A traditional celebratory drink, mulled wine is perfect for the cold winter days and for celebrating the holiday season.
-For health fanatics who would like to drink more than one cup and keep the alcohol and sugar content minimal, here are a couple of non-alcoholic and low sugar options:
+A traditional celebratory drink, mulled wine is perfect on cold winter days and to celebrate the holiday season.
+For health fanatics who would like to drink more than one cup, while keeping the alcohol and sugar content minimal, here are a couple of non-alcoholic and low-sugar suggestions:

 - Low sugar: Using half the amount of sugar in your favourite mulled wine recipe will keep your added sugar intake low.

 - Sugar-free: Replace the added sugar that the recipe asks for with more berries to bring out the natural sweetness and aroma.

 Hot chocolate is the perfect winter warmer.
 However, many commercial hot chocolate mixes are made with added sugars and artificial flavours and colours.
 Instead of buying instant mixes, you can easily make your own cup of healthy hot chocolate at work or at home.
 Simply use cacao and mix it with milk or your favourite fortified, non-dairy beverage such as fortified soy, almond, cashew, or coconut.
-Choose an unsweetened, fortified non-dairy beverage if you would like to keep your added sugar intake to the minimal.
+Choose an unsweetened, fortified non-dairy beverage if you would like to keep your added sugar intake minimal.
 You can also add a hint of vanilla for extra aroma.